Strydir/WordMaker/README.md

 All values need to be in '0.0' format.
 Meaning that there must always be a number on both sides of the decimal point.
 I'll be cleaning this up soon.

 Letter spacing needed depends on the font being used.
-These are what I use; they'll get you close.
-Feel free to experiment.

-Archivo Black:  x=  0.3,  y= 0.7

-Cambria:   x= 0.26,  y= 0.7

-Comic:   x=   1.0,  y=1.4
+I've included a text file called 'Letter Spacing' that has the values that I've used.
+They'll get you close but you'll probably want to tweak them.

 Letter spacing, once written, stays with those Words no matter what font or color that you change to.
 If you have Cambria Words and change to Comic font, the spacing will be off.
 You will need to re-write your words using different spacing.
 In time, I will probably modify the letters so that all fonts are the same size, but it's tedious work at best and I'm still waiting to see what the dev's will offer.
 I'd like to have "native" support for their stuff first.